nixops/NoBoundaries/README.md

 MyPassport.local:8125
 192.168.60.1:8125

+# Radio Peer

+Please use the following host if you are demoing via radio: useburst.com as your peer.
+This is important as if you use it it is non ssl and is only there as accessible per requirements of the project.

+# Mounting a radio as a modem
+This device ships with a fully functioning linux operating system, you can mount any device that would be used on a desktop or laptop on this device.
+This also goes for a variety of networking options.
+There is a lot to be explored.

 # Extending functionality
 You can connect this to any device that is supported or can be supported by Linux.
 This is important as it could allow you